QiQing-L/jdbc-dealership-project/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to find vehicles within a price range , so that I don't have to spend time looking through vehicles that's not in the price range.
+- As a user, I want to be able to find vehicles by make / model, color, price range, year range, mileage range, and type from the database, so that I can easily go through vehicles that fit my client's needs.
-- As a user, I want to be able to find vehicles by make / model, color, mileage range, and type , so that I can easily go through vehicles that fit my client's needs.
+- As a user, I want to be able to add and remove a vehicle from the vehicles database, so that the database is up to date.
-- As a user, I want to be able to find vehicles by year range, so that I can easily go through all vehicles that fits the year range.
+- As a user, I want to be able to add / remove a vehicle to the dealership's inventory, so that the dealership's inventory is up to date.
-- As a user, I want to be able to add a vehicle to the dealership's inventory, so that the dealership's inventory is up to date.
+- As a user, I want to be able to add a Lease Contract to the database, so that the database is up to date.
-- As a user, I want to be able to remove a vehicle in the dealership's inventory, so that the dealership's inventory is up to date
+- As a user, I want to be able to add a sales Contract to the database, so that the database is up to date.

 ## Setup